calebg4205/about-me/README.md

 In conclusion the most important things to me are my family, friends, and intersts. in order to learn more about check out website!

 [My website](https://calebg4205.github.io/)

+#### Other places to find me
+- Email: Calebg23@nycstudents.net
+- School: High school of telecommunications and technology